GDhir/QuickSortFast/README.md

 # QuickSortFast
 Repository displays C++ implementation of serial and multithreaded implementation of quicksort

+Project supports using docker for running containerized builds and tests.
+After cloning the repo, use the following commands to run a containerized build and all the tests from the project root folder:

+docker build -t buildimage . --target build

+docker run -v ~/QuickSort:/app buildimage

+docker build -t testimage . --target test

+docker run -v ~/QuickSort:/app testimage

+Make sure to mount the correct volume in the above commands in case of cloning project root in a folder other than the HOME directory.

 In order to compile the threaded implementation, install OpenMP library first from the web.
 Once OpenMP is installed, to compile directly from terminal, use -fopenmp flag while compiling multithreaded source files.